cnthiesen/quantum-innovation-challenge/faq.md

 ### 8. Does my GitHub repository need to be public?

-During the course of the hackathon, your repository can remain private.
+During the course of the challenge, your repository can remain private.
 However, to be considered for phase 2 and the final winners evaluation, your repository must be made public together with a pull request to the Quantum-Challenge-2025 repository.
 This ensures that the work is accessible to the community and can be reviewed by the judges[<sup>(?)</sup>][faq]{:title="What is expected from me if I act as a judge?"} during the [judging and showcase section](_/../agenda.md).
 You are also welcome to make your repository public at any time leading up to or during the challenge.